Founded in 1966, Theatre Flamenco of San Francisco is one of the longest, continually running flamenco performance groups outside of Spain.

 Dance Studio/Even Space - "Carola Zertuche Centro de Arte Flamenco"

 San Francisco, CA 94110

-Theatre Flamenco is available for private events and parties.
+Theatre Flamenco is available for private and corporate events and parties.
 Please contact us for more information!